 Natalie Townsend’s famous oceanographer mother died six months ago.
 Now, Natalie must brave the cold ocean to find a message her mother left for her that was lost to the waves.
 In a nod to Stephen King’s style of short story collections, this more literary story is not about horror, but it is about fear.

 Letters to Madeleine, written on a journey that will never end.
 She will never read them.
 That’s not really why they were written, anyway.

 A woman uninterested in art becomes obsessed with a cast-aside sculpture in a gallery after she is told it is “cursed.”
 When she asks the flirtatious museum guide why the museum would keep a cursed piece, he answers with the obvious: "Because it’s beautiful."

 In this nearly-novella-length story, strange things begin happening to a quiet slacker after a traumatic encounter with Hans Christian Anderson’s Ole Lukoie.

 Redmund Coste lived a good life.
 His doctor ordered him to exercise.
 On his first jog, he sees a dog he does not recognize.

-(Cover art by Monty, artist for the webcomic Dan the Snowman.)
+(Cover art by Mona Moon, artist for the webcomic Dan the Snowman.)